carbon-design-system/carbon-charts/packages/angular/README.md

 If you need support for older versions of Angular (or encounter problems with this module), please revert to `@carbon/charts-angular@latest`.

-The required styles should be imported from `@carbon/charts-angular/styles.css` and `@carbon/styles/css/styles.css`.
+The required styles should be imported from `@carbon/charts-angular/dist/styles.css`.
 Additional documentation is provided in the Storybook demos.

 **[Storybook demos](https://carbon-design-system.github.io/carbon-charts/angular)**